etrian-dev/lrc-generator/README.md

 This simple program generates a .lrc file used for syncing the lyrics of a song to its audio track.
 Music players supporting this format can then display the lyrics along with the song.
-Additional information can be supplied as well, such as title, artist, album name and the creator of the subtitles file.
+Additional information can be supplied as well, such as title, artist, album name, song lenght and the creator of the lrc file.

 More information about this file format can be found on Wikipedia